NSVI- Cranston Vending

 Cranston is at it Again

 Many cities have bad food truck laws.
 But Cranston goes above and beyond in creating a hostile food truck environment.
 In June of 2013, Cranston passed a 1,000 foot proximity restriction on food trucks.
-At the time, this was the largest enforced proximity restriction in the county!
+Making, this was the largest enforced proximity restriction in the county!

 The city decided to revisit the issue of their constitutional defect.
-The result, after seven months of work, was to replace the 1,000' ban with a mandatory GPS attachment for all food trucks.
-In approving this ordinance, the city managed to go from violating the 14th to violating the 14th and 4th Amendments at the same time.
+The result, after seven months of work, was to add to the 1,000 foot ban with a mandatory GPS attachment for all food trucks.
+In approving this most recent change, the city managed to go from violating the 14th to violating the 14th and 4th Amendments at the same time.

 Want a FREE “Legalize Street Food” sticker for your food truck or cart?
 Email email@example.com.
 Make sure to include whether you'd like a slate gray or sangria colored decal.